Selling a financed car: your rights during

 If you agree to sell the car for more than the settlement fee, you will be able to pocket the difference.

-Selling your PCP car at the end of the contract
+Selling a car on finance at the end of the contract

 Many drivers with PCP finance don’t even consider selling the car at the end of the contract, as the alternatives are much easier.
 Some return the car to the finance company.
 Others decide to buy the car by making the optional final payment that was set at the start of the contract.